Brian D. Ryks, A.A.E.

 Mr. Benstein earned a Bachelor of Science degree in Aviation Management from Southern Illinois University.
 He is also an FAA licensed aircraft dispatcher and a private pilot with airplane and glider ratings.

 Mr. Benstein has earned Accredited Airport Executive (A.A.E.) status from the American Association of Airport Executives (AAAE).
-He is also a member of the Great Lakes Chapter of the AAAE (GL-AAE) and the Michigan Association of Airport Executives (MAAE).
-Mr. Benstein is currently serving as chair of the Airports Council International – North America (ACI-NA) Public Safety & Security Committee.
+He is also a member of the Great Lakes Chapter of the AAAE and the Michigan Association of Airport Executives.
+Mr. Benstein is the immediate past chair of the Airports Council International – North America (ACI-NA) Public Safety & Security Committee.

 Back to Top